aiplan4eu/up-ibacop/README.md

 The Instance-Based Configurator of Portfolio-2 (IBaCoP2) is a portfolio selector
 ## Installation
 Clone this repository and put the directory "up_ibacop" in your python library.

+IBaCoP2 and therefore this integrator requires to be run on Linux OS (Version tested: Ubuntu 22.04.1 LTS).
 ## Usage
 ```python
 from unified_planning.shortcuts import *